Roethlisberger’s rough day paves way for Steelers’ loss

 PITTSBURGH (AP) — Don’t blame the national anthem dust up.
 Or Antonio Brown’s latest tantrum.
 Or Le’Veon Bell’s non-holdout holdout.
 Or Martavis Bryant’s re-immersion into the offense after a year away.

-The man responsible for making the Pittsburgh Steelers go doesn’t want to hear any of it.
+The man designed with making the Pittsburgh Steelers go doesn’t want to hear any of it.
 Ben Roethlisberger placed the blame for arguably the worst performance of his 14-year career on his shoulders.

 Five weeks in, Pittsburgh (3-2) is decidedly average.